Trench rats: In poems

 In Isaac Rosenberg's poem, "Break of Day in the Trenches", the speaker contemplates the folly of war, viewing the trench rat as an outsider to the conflict while questioning how it understands the destruction of war.
 There is irony used in the poem as an insignificant creature such as a rat could successfully complete the herculean effort of crossing to the other side, for example, when the speaker depicts of the ability of the rat to touch both a German's hand and a British soldier's hand, connecting both enemies and be "cosmopolitan" by being able to cross 'No man's land' to either the British or German trenches.
 In a sense, the poem portrays the rat in a positive light as the speaker believes it could perform amazing feats, such as crossing 'No man's land' with no repercussions, that no ordinary German or British soldier could on the battlefield.

 In song

 With numerous trench rats present in the trenches, the infantry who served in the French army created songs about their everyday experiences.
-One song specifically depicted rats as the only thing that the soldiers were fearful of - "Les canons, les canons, j'men fous.
+One song specifically depicted rats as the only thing that the soldiers were fearful of - "Les canons, les canons, j'm'en fous.
 J'ai peur des rats", which is translated into "The guns, the guns, I don't care.
 I'm afraid of rats".
 The lyrics suggest that the French saw the rats in a negative light, perhaps due to the actions of the rats - their unhygienic nature as well as their tendencies to steal food and gnaw at corpses.